ncukondo/Annotated-bibliography/Low code.md

+## Examples in medical education and healthcare

-## How low-code development can power healthcare innovation
+# ## How low-code development can power healthcare innovation

 (Eddy, 2021 https://www.healthcareitnews.com/news/how-low-code-development-can-power-healthcare-innovation)